 .

-If the Spark driver runs outside Kubernetes,
+For running a Spark driver outside Kubernetes,

 the user should update mr3-service.yaml